Top court to decide Trump immunity claim

 "Without Presidential Immunity, a President will not be able to properly function, or make decisions, in the best interest of the United States of America," Trump wrote.

-"Presidents will always be concerned, and even paralysed, by the prospect of wrongful prosecution and retaliation after they leave office.
+"Presidents will always be concerned, and even paralyzed, by the prospect of wrongful prosecution and retaliation after they leave office.
 This could actually lead to the extortion and blackmail of a President."

 Representatives for the special counsel's office did not immediately respond to requests for comment.